qlibs/sml/README.md

 - What does mean that it tests itself?

-    > Testing itself upon use means that whenever the sml2 is included/imported all tests are being executed as compile-time.
+    > Testing itself upon use means that whenever the sml2 is included/imported all tests are being executed at compile-time.

 - Why testing upon use?